PauloDrefahl/NetspiderHSI/server/doc/schema_migration.md

 The next time NetSpider connects to the database, it'll find that the database is already at the latest version, so it won't run any schema files.

-If the `schema_versions` table didn't exist, NetSpider would know that it hadn't initialized the database yet, so it would've run `v00.sql` *and* `v01.sql`.
+If the `migration.versions` table didn't exist, NetSpider would know that it hadn't initialized the database, so it would've run `v00.sql` *and* `v01.sql`.

 ## Schema Files